FinweLtd/orion360-sdk-pro-hello-ios/README.md

 ## Getting started with Podfile

-Go to terminal and navigate to project directory (OrionImageViewer).
+Go to terminal and navigate to project directory (OrionPro_VideoPlayer).
 You can navigate using two ways.
 Either by navigating to project directory using cd \[type directory name\] or simply type cd and drag & drop your project directory on terminal and terminal will insert directory path for you, then press Return key (↵).

 	cd <drag and drop your project folder>